OCamlPro/opam-flambda-repository-overlay/README.md

 Eventually, all patches will be sent to their respective upstream.

+This repository is also available through http : http://flambda.ocamlpro.com/opam-flambda-repository-overlay

 ## License

 All the metadata contained in that repository are licensed under the